 Materials Characterization Facility

-The departmental user facilities is the Materials Characterization Facility.
+A major departmental, multi-user, open-access research laboratory is the Materials Characterization Facility.
 This facility is open to all research groups within the university for chemical and microstructural characterization using electron, x-ray, ion beam and scanning probe methods.
 The facility staff provide assistance and training in all of these techniques to enable research groups to achieve their research objectives.
 Extensive specimen preparation facilities are also housed within the MCF.
 Additionally, the suite houses a significant fraction of the departmental computational facilities.
 Finally, at the core of the suite is the department’s digital classroom; not only can students control most instruments in the suite from the classroom computers, but distance learning enables MSE students to participate in courses jointly taught with other universities